-The state's 'A+' IDR and GO bond rating incorporate expectations for relatively flat economic and revenue performance that will continue to challenge the state in matching revenues to expenditures together with the state's broad economic resource base and the continued fiscal flexibility inherent in the state's budget autonomy.
-The state's long-term liabilities are expected to remain well above the U.S. state average, an elevated although still moderate burden on the wealthy resource base and one that limits expenditure flexibility compared with that of most states.
-Gap-closing capacity remains strong and weakened financial resiliency has recently improved through substantial required deposits to the BRF.
+Connecticut's 'A+' IDR and GO bond rating incorporate expectations for relatively flat economic and revenue performance that will continue to challenge the state in matching revenues to expenditures, together with the state's broad economic resource base and the continued fiscal flexibility inherent in its budget autonomy.
+The state's long-term liabilities are expected to remain well above the U.S. state average, an elevated but still moderate burden on the wealthy resource base and one that limits expenditure flexibility compared with that of most states.
+Gap-closing capacity remains strong, and weakened financial resiliency has recently improved through substantial required deposits to the budget reserve fund (BRF).

-Economic Resource Base

-Connecticut has a mature, diverse economy anchored by a large finance sector and important manufacturing and education and health sectors.
-The impact of the Great Recession on Connecticut was severe, and slow economic growth since that time has trailed that of the U.S. The state forecasts fairly weak employment growth over the next several years.
-The state is the wealthiest in the U.S. as measured by per capita personal income, although aggregate personal income gains have been below the nation and key finance and manufacturing sectors are experiencing only modest growth after the retrenchment of recent years.
+Economic Resource Base: Connecticut has a mature, diverse economy anchored by a large finance sector and important manufacturing and education and health sectors.
+The impact of the Great Recession on Connecticut was severe, and slow economic growth since then has trailed that of the U.S. The state forecasts fairly weak employment growth over the next several years.
+The state is the wealthiest in the U.S. as measured by per capita personal income, although aggregate personal income gains have been below those of the nation, and key finance and manufacturing sectors are experiencing only modest growth after the retrenchment of recent years.